Lars Josefsson. Steam boilers

 Cochran Marine Thermax

-A modern version of the Cochran steam boiler.
-This three pass wetback boiler is designed to comply with European specifications.
+A modern version of the Cochran boiler.
+This three pass wetback boiler is designed to comply with European boiler specifications.